da03/criticize_text_generation/README.md

 ### Train LMs (Optional)

 In the paper we considered two different data settings: with section titles (W/ Title) and without section titles (W/O Title).
-We need to first process data according to these settings, using the script `scripts/data/process_data.py`.
+We need to first process data according to these settings, using the script `scripts/data/process_data_for_LMs.py`.
 Note that this section can be skipped if you download the pretrained language models listed above.

 ```
-python scripts/data/process_data.py --dataset_folder data/PubMed/
+python scripts/data/process_data_for_LMs.py --dataset_folder data/PubMed/
-python scripts/data/process_data.py --dataset_folder data/ArXiv/
-python scripts/data/process_data.py --dataset_folder data/Wiki/
 ```

 Next, we use huggingface's Transformer library for training (finetuning) language models: